When Should I Begin Off-leash Training With My Puppy?

 Age of the Puppy

 The age at which you begin off-leash training with your puppy is an important factor to consider.
 While it is essential to start training your puppy from an early age, it is generally recommended to wait until they are around six months old before starting off-leash training.
-This is because by six months, most puppies have developed the physical and mental capabilities necessary for off-leash training.
+This is because by six months, most have developed the physical and mental capabilities necessary for off-leash training.

 Physical Development